rwieruch/blog_robinwieruch_content/react-firebase-authorization-roles-permissions.md

 ...
 {{< /highlight >}}

 Let's get through it step by step.
 Every time the authenticated user changes, the function within the listener is called.
 If the user is null, we redirect immediately.
 If the user is not null, we will get the database user with the help of the authenticated user's unique identifier.
 Afterward, we merge both users whereas we merge everything from the database user and only the unique identifier and the email from the authenticated user.
-Maybe you will need more properties from the authenticated user later, but at this point, the unique identifier and the email are sufficient.
+Maybe you will need more properties from the authenticated user later, and you will for sure in the next sections, but at this point, the unique identifier and the email are sufficient.
 Last but not least, we are running as before our conditional check whether the user is authorized or not.
 However, now we have all the properties from the database user (e.g. roles) at our disposal.
 If the conditions are not met, we redirect the user.
-If the conditions are met, the user stays on the page component that is wrapped with this authorization higher-order component.
+If the conditions are met, the user stays on the page component that is enhanced with this authorization higher-order component.

 That would be it for merging the user in the authorization higher-order component.
 But what about the authentication higher-order component that provides the authenticated for actual usage to all our components?
-Maybe we want to show or not show something based on the authenticated user (e.g. link to admin page in navigation).
+Maybe we want to show or not show something based on the authenticated user (e.g. not showing the link to admin page in the navigation).
 Let's implement the merging in this higher-order component too:

 {{< highlight javascript "hl_lines=8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33" >}}
 ...